 Now, if $K$ is a valued field, there are natural maps on $K$-points:

-sending a map $[f\colon \mathcal C\dashrightarrow\mathbb G_m^r]$ to the domain curve of its tropicalization.\footnote{Note that since both algebraic and tropical maps of this form are unique up to appropriate translation when they exist, there is no loss of information in simply remembering the underlying curve.}
+sending a map $[f\colon \mathcal C\dashrightarrow\mathbb G_m^r]$ to the domain curve of its tropicalization.\footnote{Since both algebraic and tropical maps of this form are unique up to the appropriate translation when they exist, there is no loss of information in remembering only the underlying curve.}